Polo11121/React-Context/readme.md

 # Installation and Setup Instructions

 Clone down this repository.
-You will need node and npm installed globally on your machine. /
+You will need node and npm installed globally on your machine.
-Installation: /
+Installation:
-`npm install` /
+`npm install`
-To Run Test Suite: /
+To Run Test Suite:
-`npm test` /
+`npm test`
-To Start Server: /
+To Start Server:
-`npm start /
+`npm start`
-To Visit App: /
+To Visit App:
-`localhost:3000/` /
+`localhost:3000/`

 # Reflection

 We create this application for an internship at Billennium.

 We want this application to resemble the original as much as possible and such functionalities as the ability to log in / create an account, add posts, the ability to follow other users and view their profiles

 The purpose of creating this application is to see what working in a team on a real project looks like and to improve our programming skills

 Application development issues: nothing by now

 Status : beginning